Research

 -

 Asserting Development: Evidence on the Logic of Slum Evictions in Patna, India with Harlan Downs-Tepper and Emily K. Rains.
+R&R at Urban Affairs Review

 Abstract: Urban economic growth often entails transformation that displaces vulnerable residents.
 As developing countries rapidly urbanize, millions living in informal settlements face eviction each year, often without notice or alternative arrangements upon displacement.
 Yet strikingly little quantitative evidence exists on which communities are displaced in the name of modernization and why.
 This article examines evictions in Patna, Bihar, India, using five data sources: administrative surveys of slums, pre-eviction household surveys, post-eviction interviews with local informants, panel satellite imagery, and novel geospatial data on economic activity.
 We find that officials primarily targeted the poorest settlements located on the least economically valuable land.
 Four years later, these sites were rarely redeveloped.
 Evictions were ordered by higher-level officials, and local political ties did not prevent displacement.
 Our findings collectively support the logic that higher-level officials order evictions to assert their authority in a context of complex overlapping jurisdictions, rather than for economic development purposes.